solarsnake/coveralls-demo-ruby/README.md

 3. Add tests and see coverage change
 4. Configure this project to use [Coveralls](http://coveralls.io)

-## 1. Understand test coverage in this project
+## 1. Understand the test coverage in this project

 <details>
   <summary>Do it.</summary>